Nikon D1H vs Olympus E-PL7

 It is notable that the E-PL7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1H does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1H (unlike the E-PL7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D1H and the E-PL7 have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the E-PL7 was followed by the Olympus E-PL8.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D1H and E-PL7 can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Olympus E-PL7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D1H or the Olympus E-PL7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.